unclebay143/unclebay143/README.md

-# 👋 Hi, I'm Ayodele Samuel Adebayo (Unclebigbay)
+# 👋 Hi, I'm Ayodele Samuel Adebayo (Uncle BigBay)

-I'm a Software Engineer, Technical Writer, and Tech Educator from Nigeria 🇳🇬, passionate about solving problems and building impactful solutions through technology.
+I'm a Software Engineer and Tech Educator from Nigeria 🇳🇬, passionate about solving problems and building impactful solutions through technology.
 Over the years, I've honed my skills in frontend development, backend development, and teaching, while working on scalable and user-friendly software products.

 I am dedicated to crafting exceptional user experiences, mentoring others in their coding journey, and contributing actively to the developer community.
 With a solid foundation in JavaScript and modern frontend frameworks, I continuously seek out new challenges and opportunities to grow.

 In my free time, I love exploring nature, collaborating with others, and finding creative inspiration in everyday life.

 #### Currently
-- Working as a Software Engineer at [Bug0](https://bug0.com/), [Hashnode](https://hashnode.com/)
+- Working as a Software Engineer at [Bug0](https://bug0.com/)
 - Teaching people how to code on [my YouTube Channel](https://www.youtube.com/@unclebigbay)

 ## Current Projects